On the profinite fundamental group of a connected Grothendieck topos: Abstract

 \section{Abstract}

-We show that the connected, locally finite objects of a connected Grothendieck topos generate a canonically pointed Boolean topos.
-The automorphism group of this intrinsic point carries a profinite topology.
-Finitely generated, connected Grothendieck toposes are thus classifying toposes of profinite groups.
-This relates them tightly to Galois categories.
+We show that finite (i.e. locally finite and decomposition-finite) objects of a connected Grothendieck topos span a Boolean pretopos with an essentially unique Galois point.
+The automorphism group of such a point carries a profinite topology whose classifying topos is equivalent to the given Grothendieck topos if the latter is finitely generated.
+This leads to an intrinsic definition of the fundamental group of any connected Grothendieck topos.